 - Selecting the temporary directory will make Zettlr save your export documents to the temporary directory.
 The temporary directory is a special folder on every operating system that is used for temporary files and is expunged as soon as a file is not needed anymore.
 This is good if you don't want to store exported files anywhere on your system.
 If you export your files to the temporary directory, you will have to save them explicitly somewhere else to make it persistent.

-- Choosing the current working directory (cwd) makes Zettlr save your exported documents to the directory you have selected currently.
+- Choosing the current working directory (cwd) makes Zettlr save your exported documents to the currently selected directory.
 This way, you don't have to explicitly save your documents out of the temporary directory to make them persistently accessible.
-Please note that the exporting engine will not ask for your confirmation if it is about to overwrite a document.
-This is done because normally you will make changes immediately to the source markdown file after previewing a document and not alter the exported document, and having to answer a confirmation every time can become cumbersome.
+Please note that the exporting engine will not ask for your confirmation if it is about to overwrite a file!

 The second section features options to tell Zettlr what to do with the Zettelkasten-elements it supports.
 If you want to know what these elements are for, please consult the respective section of the docs.
 This section enables you to retain or remove those elements on export, because under most circumstances they are only useful and needed within the app itself, and should not appear in exported documents.

 A second section that contains preferences for exports is located in the

 PDF Preferences dialog.
 You can open it using the menu (it is located directly under the regular preferences menu item) or using the shortcut

 Cmd/Ctrl+Alt+,.
 This dialog features options for PDF exports.
 You can choose a bunch of formatting options, such as the paper type, page margins, the font or font size, and whether or not you want page numbers, and if so, which ones.
 Most exporting options will be self-explanatory and resemble those given in standard word processors.